jkilmartin/Star-Wars-Reborn/Vue Style Guide.md

 <my-component></my-component>
 ```

-##### Component name casing in JS/JSX
+##### Component name casing in JavaScript
-Component names in JS/JSX should always be PascalCase, although they may be kebab-case inside strings for simple applications that only use global component registration through Vue.component.
+Component names in JavaScript should always be PascalCase, although they may be kebab-case inside strings for simple applications that only use global component registration through Vue.component.

 ###### Bad
 ```